BananaInternal/snapcraft-package/README.md

 - https://www.banana.ch/en/bananaexpm9_en
 - https://www.banana.ch/accounting/files/banana9/expm/bananaexpm9.tgz

+## Problems
+- We use a libpng library that can be older then the libpng library available on the OS.

 ## Roadmap / to do
 - Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
   - error when creating the snap file related to the library Qt Web Engine (Editor within Banana Accounting documents table does not work).